 - Taco Bell (Taco Bell Ingredients)

 The use of peanut oil as a frying substance at fast food restaurants is becoming less and less popular due to the high volume of peanut allergies in the United States.
-If you or a family member have a peanut allergy, you have many options for getting delicious fast food at places like Chipotle, Taco Bell, or Wendy’s that don’t use any peanut products.
+If you or a family member have a peanut allergy, you have many options for getting delicious fast food at places like Chipotle, In-N-Out, or Taco Bell that don’t use any peanut products.
 As always, it’s advised to double check with your local restaurant about the details of their cooking products and protocol!